Overview of the Start-up Workshop

 Who is the Team Leader?

-What if we are not able to make any progress on the Challenge?
+What if we are not able to make any progress on the Project?

 What extra resources will we have?